danielmkarlsson/SuperClean/README.md

 extreme modulation indexes.
 SuperClean even includes a remarkably efficient additive synth which literally sounds out of this world.
 SuperClean is, in short, a one-stop-shopping-experience for folks who want:

 • An MPC,
-• a bunch of effects, and
+• a bunch of effects, and.
-• a couple of synths
+• a couple of synths.

 for the low, low asking price of: _free_.
 Also, on a personal note here, hey, this is what I use to make music with every day.